COMMUNITY ENGAGEMENT | REPAIR THE WORLD

 Our Mission

-The Racial Justice Initiative is committed to deepening our understanding of how racism impacts our economic, social, and justice systems, and working together to address these racial inequities.
+The Racial Justice Initiative (RJI) was formed in 2016 to provide opportunities to deepen our understanding of how racism impacts our economic, social and justice systems, and how we can work together to address these racial inequities.

 The Legacy of Racism